OpenNuvoton/NUC121_125BSP/README.md

 Copyright in some of the content available in this BSP belongs to third parties.
 Third parties license is specified in a file header or license file.<p>
-NUC121/NUC125 BSP files are provided under the Apache-2.0 license.
+NUC121/NUC125 Series BSP files are provided under the Apache-2.0 license.